-A pre-registration form for the upcoming school year must be submitted by existing school families with the registration fee by January 31st Tuition Commitment Forms and FACTS registration must be submitted and completed by April 1st to ensure school enrollment.
-After April 1, openings will be considered in this order.
+Tuition Commitment Forms and FACTS registration must be submitted and completed by April 1st to ensure school enrollment.
+After February 1, openings will be considered based on the submission date of all registration documents and in this order.

-1. Parishioners who are registered and supporting members of the parish who live within established parish boundaries.

-"The opportunity to attend a parochial school is to be extended first to Catholic students who are members of the parish . . . " (Section 501.03, Archdiocesan Guidelines)

-2. In the event that all students of active contributing members cannot be accepted due to class size limits, parishioners with the longest history of registration within the parish will have first priority.

-- 3. Parishioners of Catholic Parishes without schools. - 4.
-Catholic Families who are parishioners of parishes with schools - 5..
+- 1. Parishioners who are registered and supporting members of the parish who live within established parish boundaries.
+"The opportunity to attend a parochial school is to be extended first to Catholic students who are members of the parish . . . " (Section 501.03, Archdiocesan Guidelines) - In the event that all students of active contributing members cannot be accepted due to class size limits, parishioners with the longest history of registration within the parish will have first priority. - 3.
+Parishioners of Catholic Parishes without schools. - 4.
+Catholic Families who are parishioners of parishes with schools - 5.
 Non-Catholic families.